segabl/pd2-streamlined-heisting/README.md

 At one point the game had unique spawn groups with different behaviours and tactics which have been disabled or broken over time, like shotgunners or hostage rescue units.
 These spawn groups have been restored and improved to have a bigger variety of enemies and make combat more interesting.

 - Makes spawn group code less convoluted, the base spawn groups are the same for every difficulty, only the chances of some of them appearing are changing
-- Restores original spawn groups that were disabled by Overkill, adding back shotgunners, flanking squads, Taser rush spawn groups and hostage rescue units
+- Restores original spawn groups that were disabled by Overkill, adding back shotgunners, reenforce groups and hostage rescue units
 - Adds Skulldozers to the Mayhem Bulldozer spawn pool
 - Fixes scripted spawns to use the correct enemy faction when spawning enemies